A simple definition of strabismus-strabismus is a misalignment of the eyes.

-- You can start treatment with a patch to force your child to wear the deviated eye until they see normally.
+- You can start treatment with a patch to force your child to wear the deviated eye until they usually see.

 So is using drops to blur the vision of the strong eye (this forces the weaker eye to try to align and focus).
-The main goal is to make the problem eye work as it should before your child is 8 years old.
+The main goal is to make the problem look work as it should before your child is eight years old.
 After that, permanent vision loss can set in.

 Is surgery an option?

 Vision correction is the first step in almost all strabismus treatment plans.
-Then, if the eyes don’t move together after glasses or a patch improve vision, surgery may be necessary.
+Then, if the eyes don’t move together after glasses or a patch improves vision, surgery may be necessary.

 It works best when done during childhood, but adults can have it too.
 Most people recover from surgery within a few days.

 The surgeon opens the outer layer of the eyeball to reach a muscle.
-To strengthen the muscle, the surgeon removes a small section from one end and it is put back in the same place.
+To strengthen the power, the surgeon removes a small section from one end, putting it back in the same place.
 This makes the muscle shorter, which causes the eye to turn to that side.

-To weaken a muscle, the doctor moves it back or makes a partial cut through it.
+The doctor moves it back or makes a partial cut through it to weaken a muscle.
 The eye moves away from that side.
-Any double vision after surgery should go away within a few weeks as the brain adjusts to the improved vision.
+After surgery, any double vision should go away within a few weeks as the brain adjusts to the improved image.

 However, many people may need glasses permanently, and some people may need more than one operation.
-If strabismus is not treated early, it can lead to permanent vision loss.
+Strabismus is not treated early and can lead to permanent vision loss.

 Natural ways to improve the symptoms of strabismus